-If you are experiencing domestic violence at home, you and your family need immediate and sustainable protection.
-Our dedicated attorneys may be able to help you and your family take the steps necessary to secure your safety through a court order.
+If you are experiencing the threat of physical harm at home, you and your family need immediate and sustainable protection.
+Our dedicated domestic violence attorneys may be able to help you and your family take the steps necessary to secure your safety through a court order.
 If you are experiencing physical violence or the threat of harm, our team can help you request an order of protection in Albany County Family Court.

 Additionally, do not hesitate to call 911 if you are in an emergency domestic violence situation.
 Once you have an order of protection in place, the offender can be sanctioned, or even arrested and jailed for a violation.
-Know that our team of professionals stands by prepared to assist.
+Know that our Albany orders of protection lawyer stands by prepared to assist.

 Behavior that may merit a temporary or permanent order of protection includes harassment, assault, sexual violence, and abuse.
 It is critical to remember that yelling, aggressive verbal conduct and intimidation can escalate to physical abuse.
 Therefore, there does not need to be any physical contact for assault or aggression to be present and for someone to be eligible to request an order of protection.

 Domestic violence can affect both custody and visitation.
 Courts can limit a parent’s access to a child and mandate supervised visitation if there is suspected violence in the home.
 Permanent “stay away” orders issued by a family court may include these limitations.
 Limited orders are supposed to restrain aggressive conduct.
-In the event someone is not following the terms of the order of protection you may file a petition at Family Court for their violation.
+In the event someone is not following the terms of the order of protection you may work with an order of protection lawyer file a petition at Family Court for their violation.

 What Happens When a Protection Order is Violated?